thewoolleyman/cinabox/README.txt

 * ./bootstrap_ruby.sh
 * Ensure Ruby got installed by typing 'ruby --version'
 * ruby setup_ci.rb
 * Review the output.
-If there were errors, rerun 'ruby setup_ci.rb'.
+If there were errors, fix and rerun 'ruby setup_ci.rb'.
   Pass the '--force' param to redo already-completed steps
 * sudo /etc/init.d/ccrb_daemon start
 * Go to http://ubuntu-host:3333
 * Configure ccrb and add your projects